borkweb/products-test-automation/readme.md

-# Products Dev Environment
+# Products Dev Environment (ALPHA)

-This project is a TEC and Plugins meta repo dev.
-It was built as a wrapper for our products suite and server two purposes:
+This project is a TEC and Plugins meta repo.
+It was built as a wrapper for our products suite and serves two purposes:

 1. A development environment for a quick start to contributing effectively
 2. A CI environment for running testing across our entire suite of plugins